 In 2014, after 25 years as the velvet-voiced singer of The Blackeyed Susans, Rob Snarski released his debut solo album, Wounded Bird.
 Produced by Rob and Dan Luscombe with Yikesville studio boss Shane O’Mara, the album was a much more intimate affair than the lush arrangements of The Blackeyed Susans.
 Rob followed up the album in 2015 with a collection of cover versions called Low Fidelity Songs by Request Volume 1.
 The result of Rob’s very successful crowd-funding project (frittata anyone?), the songs were chosen by fans and friends and were recorded at home - in his kitchen, office and bedroom – all on his iPhone.

-The first glimpse of the long promised (but still not materialised) new album from The Susans came in the form of the Lover or the Loved single, released at the end of 2016.
+The first glimpse of the long promised new album from The Susans came in the form of the Lover or the Loved single, released at the end of 2016.
 Coinciding with the group’s now annual Melbourne Xmas shows, the single also contained three exclusive bonus tracks: Yellow, Brown & Green (a loping tune about the cycle of life), The Good Life Never Ends (one of David McComb’s unreleased gems from his last band costar) and Dirty Thoughts (for a Dirty Age) (a grubby exposition on our life and times).
-Produced by Dan Luscombe, the single bodes well for the release of the group’s new album Close Your Eyes and See in March 2017.
+The Blackeyed Susans’ seventh studio album, Close Your Eyes and See, was then released in March 2017.

 May you each find your own Shangri-La.